asdfstudio/Carmen-scoring/readme.md

 ## Technologies

-The Carmen Scoring System is built on Laravel v5.7.29 with a MariaDB v10.2.25 backend.
+The Carmen Scoring System is built on Laravel v7 with a MariaDB v10.2.25 backend.
 The judging spreadsheet is built on Vue.js v2.5.2.

 ## Development

 The easiest way to start developing is to use the Laravel Homestead.
 Once you have that vagrant box set up, you'll need to recreate the cache directories and create your own .env file from the .env.example file.
 Create a database on the Homestead machine and restore from a backup.
 The migration don't currently work to create tables because an older one is broken.

-There is a gulp task to process the sass and js files from /resources and build them to /public.
-Don't edit files in /public because your changes will be overwritten by the gulp task.
-You can install the necessary node modules by running
+Assets are processed by Laravel Mix and written to /public/dist.
+If you need to edit any assets, do so in the /resources folder.
+You can build the javascript and sass by using npm tasks, for example:

-    npm install
+    npm run watch

-in the root directory of the project.
-While developing, you can run
+is a task to build the app and trigger a new build on changes.
+When you need to deploy, use the prod command to write minimized and concatenated files:

-    npm run gulp
+    npm run prod

-to keep building css and js while you're working.
-When you want to deploy, you can do a build by running:

-    npx gulp build-js
-    npx gulp sass

-to run the appropriate jobs.

 ## Deployment